rorywalsh/cabbage_v1_old/Docs/hrange.md

 **widgetarray("chan", number)** Creates an number of widgets in a single pass.
 See [Widget arrays](./widget_arrays.md)

-**svgfile("type", "file")** Use this identifier to pass a unique svg file to use instead of the default look and feel. "type" should be one of the following:

-- "background" : sets the slider background image
-- "slider" : sets the slider thumb, or in the case of a rotary slider, the inner circle.
-This image moves in sympathy with that the mouse as users move the slider.

-For more information see [Using SVGs](./using_svgs.md)

 **popuptext("text")** Sets the text that will appear in the popup text bubble when a user hovers over the widget.
 This can be used to override the defaul text which displays the channel name and the current value.

 **active(val)** Will deactivate a control if 0 is passed.
 Controls which are deactivate can still be updated from Csound.

 <!--(End of identifiers)/-->

-##Slider types:

-* *rslider*, a standard rotary or knob slider

-* *hslider*, a standard horizontal slider

-* *vslider*, a standard vertical slider

-* *hslider2*, two value horizontal range slider (**deprecated, use hrange**)

-* *vslider2*, two value vertical range slider (**deprecated, use vrange**)

 >Make sure to use two unique channel names when using hslider2 and vslider2, otherwise min and max will be set to the same value.